-Dense phase pneumatic conveying offers many advantages for bulk materials handling.
-It is the typical first choice for moving abrasive materials, but is also used with great success to convey all kinds of agglomerated, friable, heavy, or blended bulk materials.
-However, to avail yourself of these advantages, there are certain areas of conveying system design that should be given due consideration to ensure that dense-phase conveying is your best choice.
+Dense phase pneumatic conveying offers many advantages for bulk material handling.
+It is typically, the first choice for moving abrasive materials, and has been used successfully to convey all kinds of agglomerated, friable, heavy, or blended bulk materials.
+However, to experience these advantages, many aspects of conveying system design need to be considered.
 The details can make or break a successful system installation.

 Advantages of Dense Phase Pneumatic Conveying

 First, let’s talk about the advantages that dense phase conveying offers.
 Dense phase conveying utilizes a relatively low velocity motive gas, relying on a high pressure differential (either positive or negative) to move your bulk materials.
 Low velocity results in a gentle transfer, with materials moving with less wear and impact.
 This makes dense phase conveying ideal for most abrasive, fragile, friable, or even mixed-batch materials.
 You’ll experience reduced product breakage, meaning less product waste.
 Material segregation is also minimized, thus reducing potential downstream process issues.

 Less Component Wear Compared with Dilute Phase Design